samctur/ai-tools/README.md

 # Ai Support Tools

 ## Architecture Overview
-Client
-↓ POST /generate
-FastAPI App (Publisher)
-→ sends prompt to RabbitMQ queue
-↓
-RabbitMQ
-↓
-Worker (Consumer)
-→ calls Stability API and handles image generation
+Fast API client receives POST requests.
+Piblishes  request to RabbitMQ.
+Wroker consumes prompt and handles image generation.

+Dockerized for ease of use with 2 workers by default.

 ## Dependency Setup